MercersKitchen/Processing-Java-Overview-and-Projects/README.md

 - Side Loading to Android

 #### Weather Program - Auto Populating Variables from an API
-- Review all Processing-Java, Introductory Computer Science
+- Review all Processing-Java from Introductory Computer Science
-- Use an API )(and all associated tools) to auto populate variables
+- Use an API (and all associated tools) to auto populate variables
-- Introduce feedback based on ranges of variables
+- Introduce feedback based on ranges of variables that have been auto-populated
+- Manipulating auto-populated variables to deliver specific information

 #### Tic Tac Toe - Designing Algorithms to Play Tic Tac Toe
 - Organizing increasing complexity in algorithms to facilitate workflow in programming
 - Based on Google's Tic Tak Toe (2-player, easy, medium, impossible)

+Purpose: introduction to Game (Situation) Simulation and evaluation of game space developing "whole game" understanding

-Introduction to AI
+Introduction to artificial intelligence (using high school leveled mathematics)
 - Layering ways to make choices and hardcoding these choices to create levels
 - Note: choices are made into procedures
 - Extension: create randomly choose a percent and then use that percent to make a choice